wallacepontes/unstoppable/onePerson/EB2.md

 If you're considering this route for obtaining a green card, staying informed about current visa availability through the Visa Bulletin and ensuring timely submission of all required documentation are crucial steps.

+## Ask about remote work and visa sponsorship

+To ask about remote work and visa sponsorship in a professional and clear manner, you can phrase your question like this:

+"Hi [Name],
+I wanted to clarify a couple of points regarding the position.
+Is the role fully remote, or would it require relocation at some point?
+If relocation is required, does the company provide visa sponsorship to support the process?
+I’d like to ensure I understand the logistics before we move forward."

+This way, you’re direct, respectful, and show you’re being proactive about potential relocation or sponsorship requirements.

 ## Videos
  * [Aula Completa sobre EB-2 NIW](https://www.youtube.com/watch?v=0sCpARbiHCg)